Frontend Prompting: Generating Domain-Consistent UX in Banking Apps

 The key is not automation, but alignment.

+By using structured prompts, schema-driven inputs, and domain-aware terminology, frontend developers can ensure that UX remains consistent with system behavior.
 In banking systems, where precision and clarity are essential, this alignment becomes a critical factor in delivering reliable and user-friendly applications.